sumedhasaxena/matchminer-admin/README.md

 # Matchminer Admin

 This application provides automated processing of patient clinical, genomic, and trial data JSON files for the Matchminer system.
-It runs as a background file watcher that monitors directories for new files and automatically processes them at a configured interval, sending the data to the Matchminer platform via API requests.
+It runs as a background data processor that executes on a configured schedule, processing all available files and sending the data to the Matchminer platform via API requests.

 ## Overview